 Getting a blog up and running does not require that much work.
 You can put on your creative hat and do it yourself (time permitting, of course), or you can hire a freelance content writer to get it done.
 This guide explains how to start a business blog; our on-staff digital content manager wrote it.
 So read on to learn how to turn your ideas and knowledge into blog posts for your website.

-Decide on a blog setup.
+Decide on a business blog setup.

 Make a blog plan and schedule.

 Here comes the fun part.
 Before you start, however, you need to come up with a strategic plan for your blog.
-Common objectives include creating email lists, generating leads, and increasing brand awareness online.
-Once your plan is set, determine how often you want to blog.
+Typical objectives include creating email lists, generating leads, and increasing brand awareness online.
+Then, once your strategy is finalized, determine how often you want to blog.

 Put pen to paper.

-If you decide to take a stab at writing your company’s blog posts, you might end up staring at a blank computer screen and thinking “I can’t think of anything to write about.”
-If this happens, don’t worry.
-Experienced small business bloggers and journalists with Master’s degrees experience writer’s block from time to time.
+If you decide to take a stab at writing your blog posts, you might end up staring at a blank computer screen and thinking, “I can’t think of anything to write about.”
+If this happens, do not worry.
+Experienced business blog writers and journalists with Master’s degrees experience writer’s block from time to time.

-Hire a freelance blogger.
+Hire a freelance writer for your business blog.

-As mentioned in the beginning of this blog article, you might not want to handle your company’s content writing needs.
-Assigning this task to your on-staff marketing manager, or working with a freelance writer, can help produce a steady stream of blog posts for your readers.
-Just make sure they have a complete understanding of your brand and its verbal identity.
-If not, they might end up writing articles with a completely different tone that don’t relate to your readers.
+As mentioned at the beginning of this article, you might not want to handle your business blog writing needs.
+However, assigning this task to your on-staff marketing manager, or working with a freelance writer, can help produce a steady stream of blog posts for your readers.
+Just make sure they completely understand your brand and its verbal identity.
+If not, they might write articles with a completely different tone that does not relate to your readers.